 Whether you plan to cover a large portion of your lawn or simply want to accent a landscape’s focal points, rock is a cost-effective solution requiring virtually no maintenance.
 Rocks also provide shade and shelter for native insects and wildlife, so they are a very eco-friendly option for green gardening.

 Choose strategic locations in which to feature rock groupings, like those where irrigation or maintenance is not ideal, or where the ground is too exposed or heavily shaded for lawn.
-You can also use glow stones for added beauty when night comes.
+You can also use glow stones for added beauty when night comes check out the best glow stone here.

 Gravel is a great lawn alternative that stands up to heavy traffic although it is not child or playground-friendly.
 It can be used to create striking outdoor spaces when paired with larger rocks and native plants, or when used on driveways or pathways.